benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 ## Pre-requisites

 Get the latest `pandoc` from the [pandoc repo](https://github.com/jgm/pandoc/releases/) and install it.
 It needs to be a fairly up to date one.
+(Caveat: Pandoc 3.1.6.2 fails due to [this issue](https://github.com/jgm/pandoc/issues/9014).)

 ```
 > pandoc --version
-pandoc 3.1.6
+pandoc 3.1.6.1
 ...
 ```